gracle/gracle.github.io/_posts/2019-06-30-creating-a-post-for-your-jekyll-blog.md

 Login to your GitHub account.
 Open _posts instide your repo.Just drag and drop the file to _posts.
 Wait for few seconds.
 You're done.

-I hope you got some idea about the Jekyll posts.
-If you have any doubts, feel free to contact me through mail.

-Thanks for reading